 Broan 164 2-Bulb Ventilation Heater Bath Fan

 The Broan 164 2-Bulb Ventilation Heater Bath Fan is a great all-in-one product available at a very low price.
-For only around $50, not only do you get your bathroom ventilated but also have an additional light source and a small heat emitter that can help keep your bathroom at a comfortable temperature all the time.
+With this, not only do you get your bathroom ventilated but also have an additional light source and a small heat emitter that can help keep your bathroom at a comfortable temperature all the time.

 This fan operates at 70 CFM, which should be enough for a small or medium sized bathroom (around 60 square feet).
 Its ducts measure 4 inches in diameter, making it a great combo regarding power.
 Size-wise, this unit measures 8,3/8 x 14,1/4 x 6,3/8 inches and is made of polymeric material.
 The Broan 164 2-Bulb Ventilation Heater Bath Fan is a ceiling-mounting unit and has the duct pipe opening oriented horizontally.
 This comes naturally since the infrared light bulbs on it are meant to act as an independent light source.
 You can also choose between a one-bulb model and a two-bulb one, depending on how much light and extra heat you need.
 However, the bulbs themselves are not included, so you’ll have to purchase them separately.
 The heat and ventilation functions work separately, so you can run one while turning the other one off.
 The controller for this model is also sold separately.

 The unit is also a great choice in terms of noise reduction and energy efficiency.
 When it comes to energy, this exhaust fan is HVI Certified, and it runs at 3.5 sones, which will make it as quiet as a purring cat.